 What is magnetic stirring?

-One of the most important features of a silver generator is a stirring mechanism.
-What makes The SilverLungs (pH) Generator unique is a pulsed "magnetic" stirring feature that does not require the production flask to be un-sealed.
-Most competing silver generators do not even include a stirring mechanism while the ones that do are the non-sealed type which leave the silver solution exposed to air-born contaminants.
-This makes it difficult to check the solution for clarity, confusing dust and debris for undesirable large silver aggregates.
+The SilverLungs Generator features a magnetic stirring system that does not require the flask to be un-sealed during silver production.
+Many competing silver generators do not even include a stirring mechanism, while the ones that do are not the sealed type.
+This leaves the solution exposed to air-born contaminants.